yargalot/AccessSniff/README.md

 NOTE: This is in beta, please leave feedback.
 Would love it :)

 ## Getting Started
-Install this plugin with `npm install grunt-accessibility`
+Install this plugin with `npm install access-sniff`

 then use it in your project with